How to Keep Your Nails in Tip Top Shape

 GIVE YOUR HANDS SOME LOVE AND USE SOME GLOVES!

 Household chores are inevitable.
 How can you go on without washing the dishes and doing the laundry?
 Unless if you have a helper.
 But even then, constant soaking and washing of hands can still dry them out, subsequently drying out your nails as well.
 This will lead to very brittle nails.
-To avoid this, protect your hands by wearing cotton-lined, rubber gloves when doing household chores and constantly moisturizing your hands, which leads us to our next tip…
+To avoid this, protect your hands by wearing cotton-lined, rubber gloves when doing household chores and constantly moisturising your hands, which leads us to our next tip…

 READ THE LABELS.